Java network concurrency

 What is a core?

-• A physical unit inside a processor that executes instructions (always one at a time)
+• A physical unit inside a processor that executes instructions.

 Java network concurrency